Get Paid To Party: High-Paying Jobs for Social Butterflies

 With a lot going on, parties definitely provide a fun avenue for EMs to unwind.
 There are company events, team parties, and afternoon client coffee meetings, to name a few.
 And because engagement managers have plenty to deal with, it’s not surprising to see that they’re being paid an average of $48,000 to $95,000 a year.

 Career Movement: If you decide to stick with this career for the long haul, many EMs typically become an associate partner or partner of the company after a while.
 Need more insight?
 Read about Brad Ellison’s experience as Engagement Manager at SWC Technology Partners.

 5. Casino Property General Manager

-For millennials dreaming of the ‘high life’ and don’t mind an inconsistent work schedule, becoming a casino property general manager may be a good fit for you.
+For millennials dreaming of the ‘high life’, or who love to gamble and check on the UK slot sites daily and don’t mind an inconsistent work schedule, becoming a casino property general manager may be a good fit for you.
 Imagine: mingling with the high rollers, constant celebrity sightings, and overseeing an entire gaming establishment.
 Not to mention, a huge rise in your pay.
 As dreamy as it sounds, casino general managers have numerous responsibilities, which include:

 - Acquiring and keeping the best gaming employees

 - Managing the restaurant and hotel parts of the casino

 - Monitoring gaming areas; ensuring compliance